 These are just a few of the predictions bandied about during the wide-ranging conversations hosted by WireWheel in forums like the SPOKES Conference, and frequent webinars that bring together privacy professionals, thought leaders, regulators, NGOs, thinktanks, and senior executives from across jurisdictions and industries, brands and publishers, adtech, martech, privacy tech, and Big Tech.

-The professionals in the privacy community with backgrounds in law, ethics, government, technology, and business, is a diverse, thoughtful group of professionals.
+The professionals in the privacy community with backgrounds in law, ethics, government, technology, and business, are a diverse, thoughtful group of experts.
 We look forward to continuing the conversation.

 Suggested Blog Posts